pankajparashar/pankajparashar.com/_posts/2016-03-24-11-lines-broke-the-internet.md

 ---
 title: How 11 lines of JavaScript broke the Internet?
 layout: post
+---

-excerpt: Roughly around 1430 hours Pacific time on Tuesday, March 22nd, 2016, @npmjs observed hundreds of failures per minute for missing dependencies requesting for the now-unpublished package, left-pad.
+Roughly around 1430 hours Pacific time on Tuesday, March 22nd, 2016, @npmjs observed hundreds of failures per minute for missing dependencies requesting for the now-unpublished package, left-pad.

 Notably popular open source libraries like Babel, React etc stopped working as this package was enlisted as one of the dependencies in the package.json file.
----

 This resulted into large-scale build and deployment failures across the internet, and eventually led to mass fallout on [Github](https://github.com/azer/left-pad/issues/4),